 Top Things to Do in Jeju: Best Activities & Must-Sees

-At Trip.com, we've put together a post to help you discover the best things to see and do in Jeju, when to go, how to get around, and whether it's worth visiting the island even if you don't have a car.
+Trip.com helps you explore the best things to see and do in Jeju, including when to visit, how to get around, and whether you need a visa.
+It also makes planning easier, even if you are not renting a car.

 🗓️ What to Do in Jeju Based on Your Stay